jasonsamuels/jasonsamuels.github.io/_posts/2018-02-12-mgnpo-readings-wk-5-s18.md

 * The complex nature of nonprofit work suggests, however, that attention to more strategic processes of accountability are necessary for lasting social and political change
 * A strategy-driven accountability requires building internal capacity in nonprofits for adaptive learning
 * In the end, accountability is both about being held to account by external actors and standards and about taking internal responsibility for actions
-* nonprofit leaders facemultiple, and sometimes competing, accountability demands from numerous actors for varying purposes, requiring various levels of organizational response.
+* **nonprofit leaders face multiple, and sometimes competing, accountability demands from numerous actors for varying purposes, requiring various levels of organizational response.**
 * current emphasis on the upward and compliance dimensions of accountability is problematic, skews organizational attention toward the interests of those who control critical resources
 * **predominant emphasis on compliance-driven accountability tends to reward nonprofits for short-term responses with quick and tangible impacts, while neglecting longer-term strategic responses or riskier innovations** that can address more systemic issues
 * inescapable that nonprofits will continue to face multiple and competing accountability demands